The Moon Dictionary

 Snow Moon

-Named for the heavy snowfalls typically seen in this month in North America.
+Named for the heavy snowfalls typical in February across North America.

 Solar Eclipse